Chapter 1 : Year 1: The First Day

 The words had barely left his mouth before she kissed him.
 He wrapped both his arms around her, pulling her as close as he could, and it was in that moment that it finally hit him.
 The war was over.
 Voldemort was dead.
 And now he could have the future with Ginny that he had been able to imagine before, since he had never been able to see past his destiny of having to defeat Voldemort.
 He had never counted on surviving.
 But here he was, alive - very much so.
 He could feel the life in every cell of his body as Ginny kissed him, stronger than ever before.

 Hermione was sitting in the common room, crawled up next to one of the windows that overlooked the lake.
 She was completely overwhelmed with feelings and had felt the need to just be alone for a while.
-Besides, Harry - the only one she felt like talking to right now - had disappeared with Ginny.
-Hermione couldn't help but feel alone.
+Besides, Harry - the only one she felt like talking to right now - had disappeared with Ginny, and she couldn't help but feel alone.
 Ron had barely looked at her since learning the news about Fred, and she couldn't blame him.
-For God's sake, he had just lost his brother, and he had no obligations towards her.
+Merlin knew he had other things to worry about, and he had every right to.
 She didn't want to intrude on his family, whom she felt deserved to be alone with their grief.
 She mourned Fred's death as well, but she wasn't the one who had lost her brother, that was Ron and all of his siblings.
 Mr and Mrs Weasley were the ones who had lost their son.

 Another thing that burdened Hermione was the thought of her own parents.
 All she knew was that they were somewhere in Australia, not even knowing that they had a daughter.
 They didn't even know their own names.
 She had managed to deal with this thought throughout the entire year that had just passed, but now that it was all over, she wanted nothing more than to lie in her mother's arms the way she had always done as a little girl.
 She longed to feel her father's soft hand stroaking her hair and hear him mumble that everything was going to be alright.